Survival analysis for quantitative ordinal scale data

 Value

-Returns a list containing the score statistic, hypothesis tests, adjusted significance level, and conclusion based on pairwise comparisons.
+A list containing the score statistic, hypothesis tests, adjusted significance level, and conclusion based on pairwise comparisons.

 Details